jtmurphysr/ai_agent_api/README.md

 - OpenAI's GPT-4o model for generating responses
 - Pinecone vector database for knowledge retrieval
 - LangChain for orchestrating the retrieval-augmented generation process

+The API is designed to be the backend component for a multi-platform AI assistant as described in the [agent specification](agent_spec.md).

 ## Getting Started